top of page

 While they didn't establish a reliable point estimate of the freezing point of skin cells, they likely succeeded in giving themselves a minor case of frostbite.

 When adding sulfate salts to your ice bath, care must be taken to keep the temperature setting no lower than 32F, to avoid freezing the water inside your own skin cells and causing a frostbite injury.
-For example, we've measured temperatures as low as 31.7F in the Forge at our Studio in Phoenix AZ, and felt a big difference between that super cold temperature and the usual 34F we achieve without so much Epsom salt.
+For example, I've measured temperatures as low as 31.7F in the Morozko at our Studio in Phoenix AZ, and felt a big difference between that super cold temperature and the usual 34F achievable without so much Epsom salt.
+However, salt water ice chunks can be even colder than the surrounding water, creating the possibility that setting your temperature too low could subject the parts of the skin to temperatures that could cause it to freeze when in contact with the icy slush.

 To minimize the risk of frostnip, maintain your ice bath at temperatures above 32F.